tumusx/tumusx/README.md

 ### I am a Software Developer.
-Currently, i am studding Mobile, specifically Android and React Native.
-Also, i love to study others stacks, like Back-End with .NET, Java and Golang.
+Currently, I studding Mobile, specifically Android and React Native.
+Also, I love study others stacks, like Back-End with .NET, Java and Golang.
 I like too Front-End with React/Angular.
-### I am a enthusiast of Data Science, but i'm planning deep study on 2024 with my postgraduate at Big Data.
+### I am a enthusiast of Data Science, but I'm planning deep study on 2024 with my postgraduate in Big Data.
  <div>

 </div>